script26/secure-desktop-os-ideas/README.md

 - but we aren't installing user apps on these base oses, we will use virt-manager.
-- if you want to do anything gpu intensive, you can install Venus (virt-io) gpu virtualization drivers for near native gpu performance, without needing to buy another frickin gpu just for your local ai (also more secure than full gpu passthrough, cause if you do full gpu passthrough, you're giving that VM DMA (direct memory access)
+- if you want to do anything gpu intensive, you can install Venus (virt-io) gpu virtualization drivers for near native gpu performance, without needing to buy another frickin gpu just for your local ai.
+It is also more secure than full gpu passthrough, cause if you do full gpu passthrough, you're giving that VM DMA (direct memory access)

 # Most secure desktop hardware?